memfault/interrupt/_drafts/cortexm-rtos-context-switching.md

 any purpose here and shouldn't be required at all[^14].

 ```
-// step over the first to instructions (can also type "si 2" for short)
+// step over the first two instructions (can also type "si 2" for short)
 (gdb) step instruction 2
 ```